Wednesday, January 16, 2008

 1 tablespoon parsley

-For more information about braising, check out this book All About Braising by Molly Stevens.
+For more information about braising, check out this book All About Braising (affiliate link) by Molly Stevens.
 It won two awards: Winner of 2005 James Beard Foundation Award for Best Single Subject Cookbook and Winner of 2005 International Association of Culinary Professionals Cookbook Award for Best Single Subject Cookbook.

 Tasting Notes